wailsapp/wails/README.md

 - Is this an alternative to Electron?

   Depends on your requirements.
 It's designed to make it easy for Go programmers to make lightweight desktop applications or add a frontend to their existing applications.
-Wails v2 does offer native elements such as menus and dialogs, so it is becoming a lightweight electron alternative.
+Wails does offer native elements such as menus and dialogs, so it could be considered a lightweight electron alternative.

 - Who is this project aimed at?